cncf/glossary/content/en/cloud-computing.md

 ## Problem it addresses

-Traditionally, organizations needing more computing capacity had to choose between costly investments in new server facilities or upgrades to existing infrastructure—a slow and resource-heavy process.
+Traditionally, organizations needing more computing capacity had to choose between costly investments in new server facilities or upgrades to existing infrastructure, a slow and resource-heavy process.

 ## How it helps